 Garcia’s culinary vision is evident in inventive dishes like Lamb Chorizo con Huevo and a Farfalle served with beef neck ragu, grilled broccolini, and toasted pine nuts.
 And because Tierra Sur is located within the West Coast’s largest kosher winery, you can pair your food with some wonderful wines, including a variety of single-vineyard Cabernet Sauvignons from the Napa Valley.

-6. What is your favorite Golden State splurge?
+What is your favourite Golden State splurge?
 It used to be In-N-Out Burgers but now it would have to be Tito’s Tacos in Los Angeles.

 This library and museum in Ventura County celebrates the life of the former movie star and Californian who became one of the 20th century’s most iconic presidents, but it has also won fans for its wow-factor exhibits, from an actual Air Force One to a piece of the Berlin Wall.
 Sitting on 100 acres overlooking the Pacific Ocean, this may be the most scenic presidential museum in the nation.